itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 cp secrets_template secrets
 ```

-We need to fille in the blanks for the five environment variables:
+We need to fill in the blanks for the five environment variables:

 ```bash